gutenbergtools/gutenbergsite/site/policy/collection_development.md

 on digitizing such works.
 Any eligible item, on any topic, is welcome.

-Project Gutenberg subscribes to the principles of the American Library Association's Freedom to Read Statement (FTR), which may be found online at http://www.ala.org/advocacy/intfreedom/freedomreadstatement.
+Project Gutenberg subscribes to the principles of the American Library Association's Freedom to Read Statement (FTR), which may be found online at https://www.ala.org/advocacy/intfreedom/freedomreadstatement.

-This means that Project Gutenberg does not avoid difficult or unpopular topics, or topics for which societal views, or state-of-the-art knowledge, is vastly different from contemporary literature.
+This commitment means that Project Gutenberg does not avoid difficult or unpopular topics, or topics for which societal views or state-of-the-art knowledge are vastly different from contemporary literature.

 The FTR relies on the US Constitution's First Amendment right to freedom of speech and freedom of the press.
-Project Gutenberg was founded on the idea that free, unlimited access to the world's literature is a pathway to literacy, education, and enlightenment.
+Project Gutenberg was founded on the idea that free, unlimited access to the world's literature is a pathway to literacy, education, opportunity, and enlightenment.
 It is inimical to these principles that the collection, or access to it, be restricted due to content.

 Project Gutenberg's readers and contributors are encouraged to read the entire FTR document.
 It presents